 About The Founders

-Don and Mylène Saxton, both former Canadian National Team players, founded Canuck Stuff Volleyball Club in 1988, and later the Volleydome in 1994.
+Don and Mylène Saxton, both former Canadian National Team players, founded Canuck Stuff Volleyball Club in 1988.
 The Club originally had one senior women's team and one senior men's team, and competed very successfully in Canadian and international tournaments (winning 7 Canadian Open Championships and one U.S. Open Championship).
 After several years of trying to find gym space throughout the city, they opened the Volleydome "bubble" in 1994 as a space designed specifically for volleyball.

-It wasn't until 1997 that the club added youth to its program.
-This was the true beginning of what is now one of Canada's largest and most successful volleyball club programs.
+In 1997 Canuck Stuff added youth teams who practiced out of the Volleydome space.
 Canuck Stuff Volleyball Club is now directed by Brian Gullekson and a volunteer Board of Directors.
 It currently holds 17 National Youth Championship titles plus dozens of Provincial Championship titles, including an amazing 16 championship titles in 2004.

 About The Dome

 The Volleydome is one of Canada's most unique volleyball structures in that it was built specifically for indoor hard court and beach volleyball.